Ashley Banjo

 Ashley Modurotolu Banjo (born 4 October 1988) is an English dancer, choreographer, and television personality.
 He is the leader of the street dance troupe Diversity who won the third series of the television talent show Britain's Got Talent in 2009.
-Banjo has been a judge on television dance competition shows, including Got to Dance (2009–2014), Dance Dance Dance (2017). and Dancing on Ice (2018–2025).
+Banjo has been a judge on television dance competition shows, including Got to Dance (2009–2014), Dance Dance Dance (2017), Dancing on Ice (2018–2025), and Netflix original reality TV show Dance Monsters (2022).
 In 2016, he was a co-presenter for the Saturday night BBC game show Can't Touch This.
+Following their victory, Banjo created and choreographed several sell-out UK arena tours for the group, including the Limitless tour, the Born Ready 10th-anniversary tour, and the 2023–2024 Supernova tour.

 Early life and education

 Banjo was born in Leytonstone, England, and grew up in Essex.
 His father is Nigerian heavyweight boxer Funso Banjo, and his mother is Danielle, a dance teacher from Ilford.
 Banjo was educated at the independent St John's School, Billericay, where he was Head Boy and still holds the high jump sports day record.

 Diversity

 In 2007, Ashley and his younger brother Jordan formed Swift Moves with nine of their friends, before later changing their name to Diversity.
 He was given the nickname "Chosen" by his fellow Diversity members.
 In their first year together, they won the Street Dance Weekend 2007 competition, before deciding to enter Britain's Got Talent.